 Clean the gasket surface.
-Fit the protection plates, also new gaskets and then the carburettors.
+Fit the protection plates, new gaskets and then the carburettors.
 Connect the ball joints, fuel hoses, vacuum hose and choke wire.
-Make sure that the choke control on the dashboard is closed.
-Then secure the pull wire in the clamping screw or the rapid idle cam.
-Then clip on the outer sleever of the pull wire.
+Make sure that the choke control on the dashboard is pushed in.
+Then secure the pull wire in the clamping screw of the rapid idle cam.
+After this clip on the outer sleeve of the pull wire.

-Fit the lower section of the air cleaner housing and connect the hose to this as well as to the manifold (with clamps).
+Fit the air cleaner and connect the hose for the crankcase ventilation.
+Fit the valve control for the hot-start valve.
 Adjust the carburettors, see under "Setting the carburettors".